mmontalbo/grim_rust/grctl/README.md

   `--with-viewer` when you need to watch the stream; the timeout defaults to 60s in this mode to catch hangs, so pass `--timeout <seconds>` (or `--timeout 0`) if you need longer coverage.
+- Pass both `--with-viewer --with-retail` to launch the retail capture build so the viewer shows the side-by-side cinematic (retail on the left, Rust overlay on the right).
+- When `--with-retail` is supplied, `grctl` clears `dev-install/mods/telemetry_events.jsonl`, compares the retail `intro.timeline` telemetry against the grim_engine `intro.timeline` log entries, prints a brief summary, and records the full diff in the scenario report (use `--artifacts-dir <path>` to persist the JSON output).
+- The JSON report exposes the raw engine/retail event lists under `intro_timeline`.
+Point `--artifacts-dir target/grctl/scenario_reports` (or a similar path) to capture those files and see `docs/intro_timeline_comparison.md` for the schema plus troubleshooting tips.
 - `grctl scenario run intro-to-office-tube` extends the same run and ensures the tube choreography emits the `mo_tube_set_closed_w_can` markers (verifying the note delivery handshake) before completing.
 - `--hold-seconds <seconds>` keeps the engine alive briefly after all markers land, which is handy for capturing extra telemetry without restarting.
+- `--retail-only` skips the Rust engine entirely, starts just the retail capture build, and waits for the intro movie telemetry (`movie.logos.*` / `movie.intro.*`) to confirm the cinematic plays without being skipped.
+Pass `--detach` if you simply want `grctl` to launch retail and exit immediately.
 - `--detach` leaves grim_engine (and optionally grim_viewer) running under grctl.
   Remember to stop them later with either `grctl scenario stop` or the explicit `grctl viewer stop` / `grctl engine stop` commands once you are done inspecting the session.
+- `grctl retail start --vanilla` skips the Lua hook/LD_PRELOAD shim so you can compare a clean retail run against the instrumented build.
+Leave the flag off (default) to keep telemetry events flowing into the scenario harness.

+## Retail helpers

+- `grctl retail copy [--source <path>] [--force]` copies the Steam install into `dev-install/`.
+Point `--source` at an alternate directory when Steam lives in a non-default location.
+- `grctl retail hooks enable/disable/status` manages the telemetry shim and LD_PRELOAD hook.
+Enable before capture runs; disable when you need to compare against a pristine retail boot.
+The hook status is also printed as part of `grctl retail status`.

 ## Design notes